Znarkus/php_mail/README.md

 ## Setup

-This example uses the Swiftmailer adapter.
+This example uses the `swift` adapter.
+Every adapter can take a `from` parameter, in addition to the adapter specfic parameters.

 	require 'lib/abstract.php';
 	require 'lib/swift.php';